 As great a story as the pitcher is, collectors have to be wondering when the clock is going to strike midnight.
 Thankfully, with a knuckleball as his dominant pitch, it is possible that Dickey could be pitching well into his 40s.

-Because the card manufacturers understand there's little appeal for relievers and struggling pitchers, at this point there aren't a lot of R.A.
-Dickey cards available.
-That number will grow but as of right now, options are limited.
 Those wanting autographed R.A.
 Dickey cards had just one set to look to for a long time, the 2004 Upper Deck USA Baseball 25th Anniversary box set.
 The card has three different ink versions: Black #/180, Blue #/60 and Red #/10.
+Topps included autographs and memorabilia cards in late-2012 and 2013 products.

 At this point, there isn't a lot of R.A.
 Dickey autographed memorabilia available.
 The safest bet, at this point, are baseballs authenticated by Steiner Sports.